berenger-eu/tbfmm/paper/paper.md

    index: 2
  - name: ICPS Team, ICube
    index: 3
- - name: Enseeiht
-   index: 4
 date: 26 march 2020
 bibliography: paper.bib
 ---

 # Summary

-`TBFMM` is a high-performance package that implements the parallel fast multipole method in modern `C++17`.
+`TBFMM`, for task-based FMM, is a high-performance package that implements the parallel fast multipole method (FMM) in modern `C++17`.

-[comment]: détailler "l'acronyme, je devine (`TBFMM` , for *Template Based* FMM, is a high-performance ..."
+It implements parallel strategies for multicore architectures, i.e. to run on a single computing node.
 `TBFMM` was designed to be easily customized thanks to `C++` templates and fine control of the `C++` classes inter-dependencies.
 Users can implement new FMM kernels, new types of interacting elements or even new parallelization strategies.
 As such, it can effectively be used as a simulation toolbox for scientists in physics or applied mathematics.
 It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.
 Besides, `TBFMM` can also provide an interesting use case for the HPC research community regarding parallelization, optimization and scheduling of applications handling irregular data structures.

 # Background